EvictionLab/eviction-lab-website/content/eviction-tracking/indianapolis-in.md

 The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14, 2020.
 Filings in Marion County (Indianapolis) increased after that moratorium lifted.

-More detail on eviction protections in Indianapolis can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/in/).

 {{</ report_intro >}}